mymmrac/butler-edward/README.md

 AI agent that aims to be simple and secure yet capable of being useful for day-to-day tasks.

 > [!WARNING]
+> Expect breaking changes!
-> This is work in progress software in its pre-alpha state.
+> This is work-in-progress software in its pre-alpha state.
 Use at your own risk.

 ## Features